helloturbine/turbine-docs/docs/records/work_orders.md

 ![Work Orders](../../static/img/work_orders2.gif)

-## How to add freight charges to a Work Order
+## How to add a Freight Shipment to a Work Order

 1. Once a Work Order has been cut, select the "Add Freight Shipment" button on the right side of your screen.